vippsas/vipps-solutions/vending-machines/qr-direct-to-payment-in-app.md

 💥 *The APIs are still being implemented, and are not yet available.
 Planned release is Q4 2023.* 💥

 This flow uses a QR code that is posted on the vending machine.
-The QR directs the user to the payment screen in their Vipps MobilePay app.
+The QR directs the user to the payment screen in their Vipps or MobilePay app.

 ![QR direct to payment](images/1_qr_direct_to_payment.png)